Joakim Noah: New York Knicks (2016–2018)

 On July 8, 2016, Noah signed a four-year, $72 million contract with his hometown team, the New York Knicks.
 A questionable contract at the time, it was later labeled "disastrous" and the "worst signing in franchise history".
 On February 27, 2017, he underwent a left knee arthroscopy to remove a loose body, and was subsequently ruled out for at least three to four weeks.
-On March 25, 2017, Noah was suspended for 20 games without pay for violating the league's anti-drug policy.
+On March 25, 2017, Noah was suspended for 20 games without pay for violating the league's anti-drug policy after testing positive for LGD-4033, a selective androgen receptor modulator that he later said was in a supplement he took for injuries.
 Noah, having not played since February 4, was likely to miss the Knicks' final 10 games of the season because of a left knee injury anyway.
 The suspension carried over into the first 10 games of the 2017–18 season.
 Noah, unaware of his violation, did not appeal his suspension.
 On April 12, 2017, it was deemed that Noah required surgery for a left torn rotator cuff and would need four to six months to rehabilitate.

 On November 27, 2017, the Knicks activated Noah and gave him his first playing time since February.
 Noah entered the Knicks' contest against the Portland Trail Blazers in the second quarter and had a three-minute stint, making his only shot attempt and grabbing a rebound.
 Two days later, he was assigned to the Westchester Knicks of the NBA G League for a one-day stint, playing for Westchester that night in a loss against the Maine Red Claws.
 In January 2018, Noah went into exile from the Knicks after having a heated verbal altercation with coach Jeff Hornacek.
 Noah appeared in just seven games during the 2017–18 season, averaging 5.7 minutes off the bench.

 On October 13, 2018, the Knicks released Noah via the stretch-provision waiver.
-Using the stretch provision will allow the Knicks to save $12.6 million in cap space in 2019.
+Using the stretch provision allowed the Knicks to save $12.6 million in cap space in 2019.
 Noah, who had $38 million left on his contract, was reluctant to give up any money on the remaining two years of his deal.
-The delay in waiving him was the Knicks trying to get Noah to give up more money in a buyout.
+The delay in waiving him was as a result of the Knicks trying to get Noah to give up more money in a buyout.